OgetoOndicho/DATA-SCIENCE-104/PROJECT_2/README.md

 3. Feature Selection to enable model building.
 4. Handling Categoricals by converting the Target Variable [Placement Status]
 5. Feature Scaling of Variables
+6. Handling Class Imbalances.
-6. Model Building.
+7. Model Building.
-7. Model Evaluation.
+8. Model Evaluation.
 Used a Confusion Matrix to evaluate how accurate, the developed model is at making predictions on Students Placement status to college.

 ## Data Source